R. Tom Sawyer: Career

-He was the chief engineer on the project that created the first gas turbine locomotive with mechanical drive that was completed for the army in 1952.
+Sawyer worked as a technical advisor to the U.S. Army during the 1950s, where he helped develop the application of gas turbines, through mechanical drive, to a locomotive which was the first step in applying nuclear power to military transportation.
+During this period, he designed the first gas turbine locomotive to use a Brayton cycle gas turbine with a direct mechanical drive.
+The resulting locomotive was a small switcher built by the Davenport Locomotive Works and delivered to the army in 1954.
+This was also the first railway locomotive to use aeroderivative gas turbines being powered by two Boeing 502-2E engines.

 Sawyer was instrumental in organizing and presenting the first ASME gas turbine technical papers.
 During May 8–10, 1944, ASME's 17th National Oil and Gas Power Conference was held in Tulsa, Oklahoma, where there was intense interest in emerging gas turbine technology.
 On May 7, 1944, the day before the conference, the executive committee of the Oil and Gas Power Division voted to form a Gas Turbine Coordinating Committee (GTCC) to facilitate dissemination of information related to the gas turbine through meetings and the presentation of technical papers.
 GTCC with Sawyer of the American Locomotive Company as its chairman was the beginning of the IGTI.

 Sawyer lived in Ho-Ho-Kus, New Jersey, which was close to New York City.
 Sawyer commissioned a jeweler in New York City to make a die to cast a miniature multi-bladed axial-flow turbine "wheel" lapel pin.
 Gold turbine wheels from this design have been awarded by IGTI to many volunteers over the years.
 In 1964, Sawyer contacted the Broadway ASCAP songwriter Arthur Kent, most famous for The End of the World, to compose IGTI's song Onward and Upward with Gas Turbines which was later modernized by a Nashville lyricist.
 Sawyer remained involved with IGTI until his death in 1986.